Madison Marijuana Possession Lawyer

 Understanding Mississippi's Marijuana Possession Laws

 Although Mississippi is one of many states that has decriminalized marijuana possession for personal use, the state’s cannabis laws are unfairly enforced.
 African Americans are getting arrested for marijuana possession at a higher rate compared to their white counterparts.
-Unfortunately, conviction can lead to costly fines and even a jail time.
+Unfortunately, a conviction can lead to costly fines and even jail time.